 War, famine, immigration crisis, earthquakes, there are all kinds of natural and man-made disasters in this world.
 They happen all the time, each day and each minute, even now, at this moment, as I’m writing this article, and at the moment you’ll be reading it, there undoubtedly is and will be someone somewhere in a desperate need of help.
-Who are these people and what can we do for them?
+In this case we would like to share, how we helped refugees.

 In the modern world we’re so used to seeing tragedy, to hearing about tragedy, to ignoring tragedy.
 “You can’t save the whole world”, they say.
 And maybe they’re right.